aidadatahub/aidadatahub.github.io/datasets/index.md

 gather, annotate, share and enrich large volumes of research data for machine learning in medical imaging diagnostics.

-This website holds a register of datasets that we have helped researchers share [with the world](/metrics), to make their high-quality datasets more [FAIR](/metrics#fair) and citeable using Digital Object Identifiers ([DOI](/about#what-are-dois-and-dataset-registers)).
+This register shows information on datasets that we have helped researchers share [with the world](/metrics), to make their high-quality datasets more [FAIR](/metrics#fair) and citeable using Digital Object Identifiers ([DOI](/about#what-are-dois-and-dataset-registers)).
 {% assign bytes = 0 -%}